Tyagi221B/Adaptly/README.md

 ## What Could Be Improved

 If I had more time:
-- Implement proper caching strategy (Redis or similar)
-- Add analytics dashboard for instructors
 - Support for video lectures
 - Better mobile experience for quiz taking
 - Pagination for large course lists
 - Search and filtering on discover page
+- Real-time notifications for quiz submissions
+- Bulk course operations for instructors

 ## Assignment Requirements